-This section highlights a few of the College policies of particular interest to students including: Animals on Campus; Bulletin Boards and Publicity; Children in the Classroom; Communicable Diseases; Smoking, Eating and Drinking; and Internet/Computer Network.
+This section highlights a few of the College policies of particular interest to students including: Animals on Campus; Bulletin Boards and Publicity; Children in the Classroom; Communicable Diseases; Federal Copyright Laws: Civil and Criminal Penalties for Violation; Food and Drink Restrictions; Freedom of Expression and First Amendment Guarantees; Internet/Computer Network; and Smoking and Use of Tobacco Products.
 Students may view the Lake Land College Board Policy Manual for additional information.

 To promote a safe, clean, and healthy learning environment, Lake Land College prohibits individuals from bringing or leaving dogs, cats, or any other pets or animals inside College facilities and on all College owned property except as permitted by law or approved by the appropriate College official (e.g., persons with a disability who require the assistance of a trained service animal, as defined by law and pursuant to this Policy; specific animals maintained by the College for educational purposes as an integral part of scientific programs of study; and animals used and trained for a law enforcement function by the College’s Police Department or outside law enforcement organization).

 It is the responsibility of all faculty, staff, students, and visitors to comply with this policy.
 Failure to comply with this Policy may result in appropriate action by the College.

 In any instance in which an animal authorized to be on College property is involved in an alleged bite or incident where skin is broken, the owner and/or handler must immediately report said incident to the Lake Land College Police Department.
 (See Board Policy 09.19 – Animals on Campus.)